 But if you are a lone developer, like me, you can still use Sourcegraph on GitHub or GitHub alternatives like GitLab.

 I am going to quickly show you how to use Sourcegraph for better code navigation on GitHub.

 Security Issue Open on GitHub

-During the first-half of June, I reported a security issue to Sourcegraph that is now currently open on GitHub.
+During the first half of June, I reported a security issue to Sourcegraph that is now currently open on GitHub.
 Apparently, the issue was fixed around a week ago but yet to be merged to the master branch.
-The issue is about the official Firefox extension that asks for access to all websites during installation while there should be a filter for repository sites only such as GitHub, GitLab, BitBucket and others.
-Originally, due a Firefox bug (now fixed), it could not be incorporated during early development.
+The issue is about the official Firefox extension that asks for access to all websites during installation while there should be a filter for repository sites only such as GitHub, GitLab, BitBucket, and others.
+Originally, due to a Firefox bug (now fixed), it could not be incorporated during early development.

 This is how it looks like with the official Sourcegraph extension installed and when you view a file on the Vim repository on GitHub:

 Note how we can see the new Sourcegraph buttons within the GitHub interface, thanks to the installed extension.
 One thing to note is that one need not even login into GitHub to navigate through hosted Code and their repositories in order to make use of the helpful features of Sourcegraph.